logo

 Dumbbell PPL App

-Dumbbell PPL is free on Boostcamp App, the last lifting app you'll ever need.
+Dumbbell PPL is available for free on the Boostcamp App, the last lifting app you'll ever need.
 You'll be able to easily follow Dumbbell PPL workouts with weight tracking, exercise video demos, and training analytics.

 Dumbbell PPL Required Equipment